Devolution and public service reform

 Devolution and public sector reform means putting districts at the heart of devolution and the transformation of public service delivery, delivering those services that matter to residents the most.

-As the prospect of devolution across the country becomes ever more real, districts are playing a pivotal in the evolving local government landscape.
+As the prospect of devolution across the country becomes ever more real, districts are playing a pivotal role in the evolving local government landscape.

 Working with central government, our partners and our communities, districts will develop solutions in our priority areas that create a more innovative, sustainable, independent and effective public sector, enhancing national prosperity and improving the lives of each and every one of our citizens and communities.